 - Improved remote access: The upgrade from 4G to 5G will take technology such as video monitoring — already heavily used — to the next level of performance.
 5G enables high-definition monitoring and multiple video streams to and from anywhere.
 Previously, this level of fidelity could only be achieved on-site through hard-wiring and analog monitoring technology.
 Now, however, it can be accessed from anywhere — thanks to the increased bandwidth of 5G.

 - Reduced latency: 5G IIoT helps industrial facilities realize the promise of near real-time monitoring and control, with latency reduced to as little as 1 millisecond.
-In highly sensitive operations, this latency reduction can make all the difference of enabling remote monitoring or catching maintenance issues just in time.
+In highly sensitive operations, this latency reduction can make all the difference in enabling remote monitoring or catching maintenance issues just in time.

 - Unparalleled reliability: When IIoT monitoring is heavily in use, connectivity reliability is a critical concern.
 If the system goes down or experiences interruptions, it is essentially useless — and puts all operations at risk.
 The increased speed and bandwidth of 5G creates a major boost in reliability.